solvcon/solvcon/doc/source/concept.rst

 codes can run only on the environment on which they are developed, or the post-processing portion takes longer time to finish than solving.

 There should be a better way to finish the tedious tasks.
-Solvcon_ is designed to free you from these headaches, for the specific category of scientific codes.
+SOLVCON_ is designed to free you from these headaches, for the specific category of scientific codes.
 It saves you a lot of coding, and provides a lot of functionalities to your code.
 Those are what we trade some of our freedom in coding for.